MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/azure-monitor-agent-migration.md

 ## Known Migration Issues
 - IIS Logs: When IIS log collection is enabled, AMA might not populate the `sSiteName` column of the `W3CIISLog` table.
 This field gets collected by default when IIS log collection is enabled for the legacy agent.
 If you need to collect the `sSiteName` field using AMA, enable the `Service Name (s-sitename)` field in W3C logging of IIS.
 For steps to enable this field, see [Select W3C Fields to Log](/iis/manage/provisioning-and-managing-iis/configure-logging-in-iis#select-w3c-fields-to-log).
 - SQL Assessment Solution: This is now part of SQL best practice assessment.
 The deployment policies require one Log Analytics Workspace per subscription, which isn't the best practice recommended by the AMA team.
 - Microsoft Defender for cloud: is moving to an agent-less solution.
-Some features will not be ready by the deprecation date.
+Some features won't be ready by the deprecation date.
 Customers should stay on MMA for machines that use File Integrity Monitoring (FIM), Endpoint protection discovery recommendations, OS Misconfigurations (Azure Security Benchmark (ASB) recommendations) and Adaptive Application controls.
-- Update management is moving to an agent-less solution but will not be ready by the MMA depreciation date.
+- Update management is moving to an agent-less solution but won't be ready by the MMA depreciation date.
 Customers that use Update Management should stay on MMA until the new service Automated Update Manager is ready.